Museum of Bad Art: History

 A second gallery opened in 2008 at the Somerville Theatre in Davis Square, Somerville, Massachusetts, where the collection was placed near both the women's and men's restrooms.
 Although the original gallery was free and open to the public, the second is free with admission to the theater or with a pass requested from the museum.
 Exhibitions titled "Bright Colors / Dark Emotions" and "Know What You Like / Paint How You Feel" have been held in the academic gallery at Montserrat College of Art in Beverly, Massachusetts.
 One of MOBA's goals is "to take bad art on the road", according to Sacco.
 Pieces from MOBA's collection have been on display in museums in New York City, Ottawa, Taipei, and Virginia.

 In February 2009, MOBA announced a fundraiser to assist the Rose Art Museum at Brandeis University, which was seriously considering whether to sell masterpieces because of the 2008 financial crisis, made worse for the university by some of its donors losing money in the Madoff investment scandal.
 Current MOBA curator Michael Frank placed Studies in Digestion—a four-panel piece showing four renditions of the human digestive tract in various media by artist Deborah Grumet—on eBay for a buy-it-now price of $10,000; the first bid was $24.99.
 It eventually sold for $152.53 and the meager proceeds went to the Rose Art Museum, while both museums gained publicity.

 In 2010, the museum opened a third location in the offices of the Brookline Interactive Group.

 In December 2012, the branch at the Dedham Community Theater closed to convert the space into a screening room.
 Another branch later opened at the New England Wildlife Center in South Weymouth.
 The Somerville location was closed in 2019 when theater owners sought to renovate the basement space it occupied.
 All locations closed after the breakout of the COVID-19 pandemic in 2020.
 The museum reopened at the Dorchester Brewing Company's tap room in Boston in September 2022.
+In 2026, production began on an independent documentary chronicling the museum's history and its impact on the global art community.